-We all have two basic types of parts—protectors want to keep us safe from feeling underlying pain, and exiles or wounded parts that carry underlying pain.
-The goal of IFS is to help us recognize our spiritual center, or Self, which is compassionate, understanding, and grounded.
-We can learn to speak from Self, by developing an empathic relationship with each of our parts, and helping our wounded parts to heal.
+The goal of IFS is to help us recognize our spiritual center, or Self, which is grounded in calm, connection, compassion, creativity, clarity, curiosity, confidence and courage.
+We all have two basic types of parts—protectors who want to keep us safe from feeling underlying pain, and exiles or wounded parts that experience pain and shame.
+We can learn to speak from Self energy, by developing an empathic relationship with each of our parts, and helping our wounded parts to heal.

 Nonviolent Communication (Marshall Rosenberg): To support heart connection, we can communicate our observations, feelings, needs and requests.
 This language of compassion helps us shift away from judgment, interpretation, analysis, and demands and move toward ways of communication that serve life.
 In this practice, we take responsibility for our experience.
 Rather than blaming others, we own our feelings and needs and acknowledge that all needs matter.

 NVC theory asserts that all behavior stems from attempts to meet fundamental human needs and these needs are never in conflict.
 Rather, conflict arises when strategies for meeting needs clash.